Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 ## Step 1: Create and Name a CRAN Feed { #step-1 }

 We'll start by creating a CRAN feed that will proxy packages from the [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html) repository.
-You can read more on creating feeds by reading
+You can read more on creating feeds by reading [Creating and Managing Feeds](/docs/proget/feeds/feed-overview#creating-and-managing-feeds)

 In your ProGet instance, select "Feeds" and "Create New Feed", and select "CRAN Packages".